artonge/aalto/README.md

 ## Implementation of algorithms
 See `CartPole` folder.
 It contains basics examples of the algorithms seen.

+## Solution to some exercises
+This [repo](https://github.com/dennybritz/reinforcement-learning) contains some exercise on multiple algorithms.
+The `Èxercises` folder contains some solutions.

 ### Problems I encountered
 - Why some algorithms don't work on some environments ?
 I tried to implement TD, SARSA, Q-Learning, Eligibility traces on various environments without success.